Fish and ships

 2. Fish for supper

-Whitby is famous with sea anglers for its cod fishing and Whitby Charter Skippers Association has 20 members offering anglers of every age and ability the chance to go out to sea and catch fish, or just for the sport and thrill of being out at sea.
+Whitby is famous for its cod fishing and Whitby Charter Skippers Association has 20 members offering anglers of every age and ability the chance to go out to sea and catch fish, or just for the sport and thrill of being out at sea.

 Sean will take you out on his boat, “All My Sons”, for a special “Hook and Cook” experience.
 He’ll show you how to catch mackerel out at sea, how to clean and prepare it, barbecue it and then you can eat it!